 The event generated 714 registrants with 505 actual participants, a record above our expectation.
 Participants came from various medical specialties, from various institutions all over the Philippines.
 We also had international participants from Myanmar, Malaysia, Thailand, Singapore, Qatar, Saudi Arabia, India, Bangladesh and Japan.
 It was a very fruitful and interactive educational experience for everyone.

-The Philippine Society of Ultrasound in Clinical Medicine, Inc. ( PSUCMI ) in cooperation with its affiliate Society, the Society of Pediatric Cardiovascular Imaging of the Philippines will be holding a Postgraduate Course on Fetal Echocardiography: Discovering the Reality Within on March 20, 2021 at 3:00 GMT+8
+The Philippine Society of Ultrasound in Clinical Medicine, Inc. ( PSUCMI ) in cooperation with its affiliate Society, the Society of Pediatric Cardiovascular Imaging of the Philippines held a Postgraduate Course on Fetal Echocardiography: Discovering the Reality Within on March 20, 2021 at 3:00 GMT+8

 The Philippine Society of Ultrasound in Clinical Medicine (PSUCMI) successfully hosted its 18th Annual Convention, “Unfolding Current Issues and Trends in Medical Ultrasound” via an online platform last October 17 and 24, 2020.